KasperskyLab/Kaspresso/docs/Tutorial/Wifi_sample_test.en.md

 To check the Internet availability screen, you need to go to it.
 To do this, we will follow the same steps as in [tutorial](https://kasperskylab.github.io/Kaspresso/Tutorial/Writing_simple_test/), in which we wrote our first autotest:

 <ol>
-    <li>Let's add an activityRule so that when the test starts, we open MainActivity</li>
+    <li>Add an activityRule so that when the test starts, we open MainActivity</li>
     <li>Check that the button to go to the Internet check screen is visible and clickable</li>
     <li>Click on the "Internet Availability" button</li>
 </ol>